 Cervical Cancer Screening – Recommendations and What to Expect

 Screenings are the best shot at early cervical cancer detection as well as providing the most effective preventative measure.
-Through the early discovery of abnormal cervical cells (pre-cancers) and subsequent treatment.
-A pap-screening may save your life!
+Through the early discovery of abnormal cervical cells and/or high risk HPV, a pap screening may save your life!

 So, when should you get one?